Castles of scotland

 The first story tells of a chief's son who, when put to bed one night, kicked off his blankets; the fairies, not wanting him to get cold, placed the blanket over him.
 When he woke up and was brought into the room with his family, a fairy choir could be heard singing melodious songs.

 The second fairy story tells us of a MacLeod chief who married a fairy.
 For a year and a day, they were together until she had to return to her land.
 She gifted him the fairy flag and told him that if he ever waved it in battle, no matter the odds, he would win, but be careful; you can only use it 3 times.
 The flag has only been waved twice until now, and it did deliver victory.
-A rumor has it that Dame Flora offered to wave it at the white cliffs of Dover to repel the German invasion.
+A rumour has it that Dame Flora offered to wave it at the white cliffs of Dover to repel the German invasion.
 So rest easy, countrymen; no matter how bad it gets, we've always got 1 wave of the fairy flag left.

 Fairburn